-Anchorage, Denali National Park and Preserve, Fairbanks
+Featuring: Anchorage, Denali National Park and Preserve, Fairbanks

 Day 1 Anchorage

 Spend the day exploring Anchorage, Alaska’s largest city.
 Rent a bike and ride along the Tony Knowles Coastal Trail, watch a sled dog demonstration, hop on a Segway for a tour of downtown or visit one of Anchorage’s museums.
-To explore the areas just outside Anchorage, opt for a day trip on the Alaska Railroad to hike on a glacier or take a boat tour in Prince William Sound.
+To explore the areas just outside Anchorage, opt for a day trip on the Alaska Railroad to view a glacier or take a boat tour in Prince William Sound.
 Then sample the culinary delights of one of Anchorage’s many fine restaurants, complete with wild Alaska salmon, king crab or fresh-caught halibut.

 Day 2 Denali

-Head north by car or board the Alaska Railroad for the eight-hour scenic rail tour to Denali National Park and Preserve, home to North America’s tallest peak, Mount McKinley.
+Head north by car or board the Alaska Railroad for the eight-hour scenic rail tour to Denali National Park and Preserve, home to North America’s tallest peak, Denali.
 Here you’ll be able to explore by road, air or water on a bus tour traveling into the heart of the park for wildlife viewing, white-water rafting through the deep canyons, or on a flightseeing tour circling the peaks of the Alaska Range.
-For dinner, try an authentic salmon bake or sample the ales at one of the state’s newest breweries.
+For dinner, try an authentic salmon bake or sample the ales at one of the state’s fantastic breweries.
 Overnight at one of the many lodging options at the Denali park entrance.

 Day 3 Denali - Fairbanks